 DIRECTIONS:

-2. Whisk sugar and eggs in a large bowl to a light lemon color; stir in vanilla extract and pumpkin.
+1. Sift first eight ingredients together in a small bowl.2.
+Whisk sugar and eggs in a large bowl to a light lemon color; stir in vanilla extract and pumpkin.
 Sift dry ingredients over egg mixture, then fold in until dough is just combined.

 3. Adjust oven rack to middle position and heat oven to 350 degrees.
 Halve dough and turn each portion onto an oiled cookie sheet covered with parchment.
 Using floured hands, quickly stretch each portion of dough into a rough 13-by-2-inch log, placing them about 3 inches apart on the cookie sheet.
 Pat each dough shape to smooth it.
 Bake, turning pan once, until loaves are golden and just beginning to crack on top, about 35 minutes.